 As detailed in the table below, the Cold Weather Alert service has five levels of alert.
 The first column of the table explains each alert level and what they mean to social and healthcare professionals.
 The second column details actions for individuals to take in response to each alert level, as laid out in the Cold Weather Plan for England.

-You can find advice about what to do before, during and after snow and ice on our Cold weather and your health page.
-We also have a host of information and advice about how to prepare for the winter months on our Get ready for winter pages.
+You can find advice about what to do before, during and after snow and ice.
+We also have a host of information and advice about how to prepare for the winter months on our advice pages.